-The hip joint is also known as a ball and socket joint, where the ball (femoral head) of the thigh bone fits into the socket (acetabulum) of the pelvis bone.
+The hip joint is a ball-and-socket joint that’s formed by the femoral head and the acetabulum.
+In other words, the ball of the thigh bone fits into the socket of the pelvis bone, forming the hip.

 Hip resurfacing surgery is performed with the patient under spinal or general anesthesia.